gaswirth/callboard/readme.md

 # Callboard

-## A web app for contactless employee sign-in with a management interface.
+## A web app for contactless cast/performer sign-in for performing arts companies.

 This monorepo holds the backend and frontend components for a complete installation.